geissdoerfer/bonito/README.md

 plt.show()
 ```

-Convert the power tracesto sequences of charging times and plot the results (this can take a few minutes):
+Convert the power traces to sequences of charging times and plot the results (this can take a few minutes):

 ```python
 from neslab.bonito import pwr2time